boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** A systematic review assistant skilled in data organization.

 **Prompt to Generate Evidence Summary Table:**
-Act as a systematic review assistant.
-Your task is to populate a comprehensive evidence summary table based on the individual paper summaries I provide.
+*Act as a systematic review assistant.
+Your task is to populate a comprehensive evidence summary table based on the individual paper summaries I provide.*

-The output must be a single Markdown table.
-For each paper summary I provide below, create one row in the table.
+*The output must be a single Markdown table.
+For each paper summary I provide below, create one row in the table.*

-The table should have the following columns:
+*The table should have the following columns:*
-*   Author & Year
+*   *Author & Year*
-*   Study Design
+*   *Study Design*
-*   Setting & Country
+*   *Setting & Country*
-*   Population (total number, sociodemographic characteristics, and important profile)
+*   *Population (total number, sociodemographic characteristics, and important profile)*
-*   Outcome(s) & Measurement Tool(s)
+*   *Outcome(s) & Measurement Tool(s)*
-*   Key Findings (Quantitative & Qualitative)
+*   *Key Findings (Quantitative & Qualitative)*
-*   Noted Limitations
+*   *Noted Limitations*

-Now, create the table using the following information.
+*Now, create the table using the following information.
 [Paste the AI-generated summaries from Stage 1 for all of your "Included" papers here.
-Separate each summary with a line or a clear heading.]
+Separate each summary with a line or a clear heading.]*

 <br>

 ### **Step D: Final Narrative Synthesis**

 *   **Purpose:** To weave the structured data from your evidence table into a coherent narrative for your introduction or literature review section.
-This step of requesting for a narrative synthesis of all the included papers could be done at the same time as the step above if LLM used is powerful to accommodate the amount of tokens and attachment.
+This step of requesting for a narrative synthesis of all the included papers could be done at the same time as the step above if LLM used is powerful to accommodate the amount of required conversational tokens and attachment.
 This has the advantage of letting the LLM looking into the attached papers.
 The possible disadvantage could be overloading of request and outputs are lower in quality.
 *   **AI's Role:** A skilled academic writer.

 **Prompt for Narrative Synthesis:**
-Act as an expert academic writer.
+*Act as an expert academic writer.
 I have created an evidence summary table from my literature review.
-Based on the information within this table, please help me draft the narrative synthesis.
+Based on the information within this table, please help me draft the narrative synthesis.*

-1.  **Analyze the Table:** Analyze the provided table for key patterns, consistencies, or contradictions across the studies.
+  1. **Analyze the Table:** Analyze the provided table for key patterns, consistencies, or contradictions across the studies.*
-2.  **Thematic Grouping:** Group the findings into 3-4 key themes (e.g., "Reported Prevalence Rates," "Key Associated Risk Factors," "Methodological Strengths and Weaknesses").
+  2. **Thematic Grouping:** Group the findings into 3-4 key themes (e.g., "Reported Prevalence Rates," "Key Associated Risk Factors," "Methodological Strengths and Weaknesses").*
   3. **Draft the Narrative:** Write a concise narrative (2-3 paragraphs) that synthesizes these themes.
-Start with a broad statement about the current state of knowledge, then elaborate on the specific themes you identified, citing the authors from the table as you go (e.g., "Smith et al. (2022) found... while Jones (2021) reported...").
+Start with a broad statement about the current state of knowledge, then elaborate on the specific themes you identified, citing the authors from the table as you go (e.g., "Smith et al. (2022) found... while Jones (2021) reported...").*
-4.  **Articulate the Gap:** Conclude by drafting a clear and precise statement that summarizes the primary research gap revealed by this synthesis.
+  4. ***Articulate the Gap:** Conclude by drafting a clear and precise statement that summarizes the primary research gap revealed by this synthesis.*

-Here is the evidence table:
+*Here is the evidence table:*
-[Paste the complete Markdown table generated in Step C here.]
+*[Paste the complete Markdown table generated in Step C here.]*

 <br>